saikeerthana31/Reactprojects/README.md

 # Notes app (mini project - 1)

 The project is a React-based Notes Application with a Node.js + Express + TypeScript backend.
-It allows users to create, update, delete, and manage notes.
+It allows users to create, update, delete, searches notes and manage notes.

 ===== =========================== ===== To run ===== =========================== =====